 - What do they want to change in the app?

-- What can be done better?
+- What needs to be better?

-Popular tools for usability testing are:
+Popular mobile testing tools for usability testing:

 - Loop 11